The Multiverse Shelf

 Although you can set a Viewport Visibility (VV) override in Maya, this cannot be written as an override in USD as USD only has 1 signle type of visibility (Render Visibility).
 Multiverse offers the viewport Vs render visibility as it is very useful to lower complexity in the viewport while still allowing for rendering, this idea is similar to Houdini's decoupling of display vs render visibility.

 Static or animated overrides can be then either saved in the current Maya scene or written with the Multiverse “Write USD Override” shelf button (see above) and layered on their respective Compound: Multiverse will automatically sync a Compound by creating a new layer for the overrides that were written.

 usdview, a simple external viewing

 Hyperjump to the very same documentation that you are reading 🤓

 Show information about the version of Multiverse you are using including the license and commit id of the build, for example:

 Multiverse for Maya License: Free or Pro Version: 7.0.0 - f70bwi7h USD Version: 21.11

 # Multiverse Global Settings

-Allow to set global Multiverse setting, currently for the Storm viewport.
+Allow to set global Multiverse setting, currently related to the HydraVP2 viewport.